mdda/mdda.github.io/_posts/AI/2019-12-04-tensorflow-from-source-fedora.md

 # Install this - will be made use of
 dnf install blas-devel

+# The need for these became apparent during compilation...

+#....  /usr/include/cuda/,/usr/lib64/,/usr/bin/  NOPE
+dnf install cuda-cudnn-devel

+#....  /usr/  # defaults work (move away cuda-10.0 and cuda-9.x from search path)
+dnf install nvidia-driver-devel
 {% endhighlight %}

-....  /usr/include/cuda/,/usr/lib64/,/usr/bin/  NOPE
-dnf install cuda-cudnn-devel
-....  /usr/  # defaults work (move away cuda-10.0 and cuda-9.x from search path)
-dnf install nvidia-driver-devel-440.31-3
-scite ./third_party/gpus/cuda_configure.bzl  L621 :: stub="" # always
-scite /usr/include/cuda/crt/host_config.h  L138 ::  >8 -> >18
-# 29.0k actions + extra
-bazel build //tensorflow/tools/pip_package:build_pip_package
-./bazel-bin/tensorflow/tools/pip_package/build_pip_package ~/tmp/tensorflow_pkg
-pip install -U ~/tmp/tensorflow_pkg/tensorflow-2.1.0rc0-cp37-cp37m-linux_x86_64.whl

 ### Prepare user-land set-up